-While R&D is often thought of as synonymous with high-tech firms that are on the cutting edge of new technology, many established consumer goods companies spend large sums of money, on a systematic basis, improving existing products.
+While R&D is often thought of as synonymous with ‘high-tech’ firms that are on the cutting edge of new technology, many established businesses that produce consumer goods and services spend large sums of money, on a systematic basis, improving existing products.

-The Frascati Manual was originally written by, and for, the experts in OECD member countries that collect and issue national data on R&D. The definitions provided in this manual are internationally accepted and now serve as a common language for designing, collecting and using R&D data.
+The Frascati Manual was originally written by, and for, the experts in OECD member countries that collect and issue national data on R&D. The definitions provided in this manual are internationally accepted and now serve as a common language for designing and evaluating science and technology policy.

-The BERD survey has been run annually since 1993.
-A sample of approximately 5,000 UK businesses was selected for this survey from a continually updated register of R&D performers.
+The estimates in this release are derived from the BERD survey.
+The survey has been run annually since 1993.
+Each year approximately 5,000 UK businesses are selected for this survey from a continually updated register of known R&D performers.
 The main purpose of the BERD survey is to supply data for policy and monitoring purposes on science and technology, of which R&D is an important part.

-The National Accounts provide the framework that is used to define and measure the UK’s economic performance, such as the size of the UK economy (GDP).
-Changes to the European System of Accounts (ESA) mean that expenditure on R&D will contribute, from 2014 onwards, to the formation of assets and therefore the value of the UK’s net worth.
-To facilitate this, additional questions were included as part of the BERD 2011 data collection.
-Please see the ONS ESA 2010 page for more information.
+The National Accounts provide the framework that is used to define and measure the UK’s economic performance, such as the value of the UK’s Gross Domestic Product (GDP).
+Changes to the European System of Accounts (ESA) mean that from 2014 onwards, expenditure on R&D will contribute to the formation of assets and therefore the value of the UK’s net worth.

-In March 2013 ONS will publish UK Gross Domestic Expenditure on Research and Development (GERD) for the year 2011.
-The UK GERD publication includes estimates for R&D carried out by the following four sectors of the economy, as defined in the Frascati manual, business enterprise (BERD), higher education (HERD), government (GovERD) which includes research councils, and Private Non-Profit (PNP) organisations.
-GERD uniquely provides information on total R&D expenditure in the UK, and is the preferred measure for use in international comparisons of R&D expenditure.
+In March 2014 ONS will publish UK Gross Domestic Expenditure on Research and Development (GERD) for the year 2012.
+The UK GERD statistical bulletin includes estimates for R&D carried out by the following four sectors of the economy, as defined in the Frascati manual, namely business enterprise (BERD), higher education (HERD), government including research councils (GovERD) and Private Non-Profit (PNP) organisations.
+GERD uniquely provides information on total R&D expenditure in the UK, and is the preferred measure for use in international comparisons of overall R&D expenditure.

 We are constantly aiming to improve this release and its associated commentary.
 We would welcome any feedback you might have, and would be particularly interested in knowing how you make use of these data to inform your work.
 Please contact us via email: RandD@ons.gsi.gov.uk or telephone David Matthews on +44 (0)1633 456756.